capstanlqc/omegat-guides/docs/_includes/ru/omt61-inst-setup.md

 Please download the cApStAn-signed OmegaT 6.1 installer from [here](https://github.com/capstanlqc/omegat-guides/raw/master/lfs/OmegaT_6.1.0_Beta_Windows_64_Signed.exe).

-> You must have a 64-bit machine to install this version of OmegaT. Если требуется установка на 32-разрядном компьютере, свяжитесь с нашей службой поддержки. <!-- Check the [¶ 64bit or 32bit machine?](#64bit-or-32bit-machine) section below if you're not sure how to check whether you have a 64-bit or 32-bit machine. -->
+> You must have a 64-bit machine to install this version of OmegaT.  <!-- Check the [¶ 64bit or 32bit machine?](#64bit-or-32bit-machine) section below if you're not sure how to check whether you have a 64-bit or 32-bit machine. -->

 It's a safe download, even if your browser might not trust the file.